Policeman Killed, 30 Wounded In Fresh Strike On Kharkiv

 In the Stavropol region, a drone fell on an oil depot in the city of Svetlograd, regional Governor Vladimir Vladimirov said on Telegram.

-After suffering numerous attacks on its civilian and energy infrastructure, Ukraine has in recent months in turn started striking Russian targets -- mainly fuel and oil depots used by the military -- with its own drones.
+After suffering numerous attacks on its civilian and energy infrastructure, Ukraine has in recent months started striking Russian targets -- mainly fuel and oil depots used by the military -- with its own drones.